 From the next school day, teachers will provide work online on Google Classroom.
 This will match the sequence of lessons, with appropriate resources, that would have been taught in school, as closely as possible.
 Some amendments may be made to make the learning suitable for online learning during the first day or two.
-All children have a Google Classroom login, but please contact the Phase email address should support be needed with logging in.
+All children have a Google Classroom login, but please contact the Phase email address should you need support be needed with logging in.

 If you have limited access to the internet and/or electronic devices, paper copy packs containing the week's work will be made available for collection from school, by the second day of closure.
+Please contact the school should you have difficulties accessing the internet at home, as the school may be able to provide a device and/or arrange for an internet connection to be provided for your home.

-While waiting for packs following a sudden closure, children can attempt some of the learning activities outlined in the 'Remote Education - For Parents' document in the Remote Learning section of our website, finding the relevant page relating to your child's age.
+While waiting for packs following a sudden closure, children can attempt some of the learning activities outlined in Appendix 1 above.